 As some of you know I absolutely love the entertainment industry.
-Because of my passion for film & television, I love getting to step foot on all of the different studios.
+Because of my passion for film & television, I love getting to step foot in all of the different studios.
 During my time in LA, I’ve toured Sony Studios, Warner Bros., and now Paramount Studios.
 Taking the Paramount Studio Tour was not my first time to the lot.
 I’ve done some background work on a few different tv shows at Paramount and attended events like the FYC This Is US panel.
 However, touring the studio is something that I have wanted to do for a very long time.

 It is highly encouraged that you purchase your tour tickets before you arrive at the studio.
 Though if they are not sold out they will welcome walk-ups.
 While I did purchase my ticket in advance I was able to purchase my ticket only an hour ahead of the tour time I wanted.
 Tours are offered in 30-minute intervals from 9 am to 3:30 pm.
 It is possible to find street parking on Van Ness.
-I recommend checking for the free parking before paying to park on the tour designated lot.
+I recommend checking for free parking before paying to park on the tour designated lot.

 We were in the lounge for about five to ten minutes before our guide came to meet us.
 Our tour group only had four people in it which made for a really great tour.
 The Paramount Tour carts are golf carts that can hold six guests so the tour group will never be large.
 Everyone was given an earpiece and receiver to make it easier to hear the guide as we explored the lot.